placeholder-account/SillyTavern-Undertale/README.md

+# NON-OPTIONAL USAGE GUIDE

 An extension that adds Undertale-like textboxes.
+It is very unintuitive and badly designed please read this thoroughly first.

 ## Features